-273. Plant registration number
+273 Plant registration number

-- (1) This regulation applies if the regulator registers an item of plant. - (2) The regulator must issue a plant registration number for the plant to the registration holder within 14 days after that registration. - (3) The registration holder must give the plant registration number to the person with management or control of the plant at a workplace as soon as practicable after being issued with the number under subregulation (2).
-Penalty: In the case of - - (a) an individual, a fine not exceeding \$1 250; or - (b) a body corporate, a fine not exceeding \$6 000. - (4) The person with management or control of the plant at a workplace must ensure that the plant registration number is marked on the item of plant.
+(1) This regulation applies if the regulator registers an item of plant.

+- (2) The regulator must issue a plant registration number for the plant to the registration holder within 14 days after that registration. - (3) The registration holder must give the plant registration number to the person with management or control of the plant at a workplace as soon as practicable after being issued with the number under subregulation (2).

+- (a) In the case of an individual-\$1 250. - (b) In the case of a body corporate-\$6 000.